chipycodingworkshop/CodingWorkshops/problems/py101/testing/README.md

-This file is a simplified implementation of the problem of grouping the project night attendees into teams of four based on the number of lines of code they have written such that two team members have more lines of code than the other.
+This file is a simplified implementation of the problem of grouping the project night attendees into teams of four based on the number of lines of code they have written such that in each team, two team members have more lines of code than the other.
 This is the system under test.

 ### 1.4.2. `test_team_organizer.py`